lucas-rds/brewery/README.md

 ## Dependencies
 A full list of dependencies can be found on package.json.

+Nodemon is necessary to be installed globally with:
+`` npm install nodemon -g ``

-Install the dependencies with the command:
+Install the dependencies with the commands:
 `` npm install ``

 ## Tests